 2.8.7 It is clear therefore that to progress the Government's objectives with regard to wind energy there needs to be clear support for new investment and growth in onshore wind development.
 Realising the economic and social opportunities will only be achieved through the development and consenting of additional wind energy developments.
-Such deployment will not only be critical towards achieving the net zero target, given the important contribution that wind energy will make in that regard but will also help deliver the Government's clear green infrastructure mission.
+Such deployment will not only be critical towards achieving the net zero target, given the important contribution that wind energy will make in that regard, but will also help deliver the Government's clear green infrastructure mission.

-2.9 CCC Report, Scotland's Carbon Budgets: Advice for the Scottish Government (May 2025)
+2.9 CCC Report, Scotland's Carbon Budgets, Advice for the Scottish Government

-- 2.9.1 The Report sets out the CCC's advice on the level of Scotland's four proposed carbon budgets, covering the period 2026 to 2045.
-It recommends that the Scottish Government sets its carbon budgets, at annual average levels of emissions that are: - > 57% lower than 1990 levels for the First Carbon Budget (2026 to 2030); - > 69% lower than 1990 levels for the Second Carbon Budget (2031 to 2035); - > 80% lower than 1990 levels for the Third Carbon Budget (2036 to 2040); and - > 94% lower than 1990 levels for the Fourth Carbon Budget (2041 to 2045). - 2.9.2 The report sets out that the CCC's advice "shows that the proposed carbon budgets are deliverable and Scotland can achieve its 2045 Net Zero target." (page 8) - 2.9.3 It states that getting to net zero by 2045 will require immediate action, at pace and scale and adds that decisions on the exact pathway and policies are for the Scottish Government. - 2.9.4 The Report explains that progress to date has largely come from electricity decarbonisation, reflecting Scotland's abundant renewable resources.
-It goes on to state (page 9) that:
+- 2.9.1 This CCC Report was published in May 2025, and it sets out the CCC's advice on the level of Scotland's four proposed carbon budgets, covering the period 2026 to 2045.
+It recommends that the Scottish Government sets its carbon budgets, at annual average levels of emissions that are: - > 57% lower than 1990 levels for the First Carbon Budget (2026 to 2030); - > 69% lower than 1990 levels for the Second Carbon Budget (2031 to 2035); - > 80% lower than 1990 levels for the Third Carbon Budget (2036 to 2040); and

+- > 94% lower than 1990 levels for the Fourth Carbon Budget (2041 to 2045). - 2.9.2 The report sets out that the CCC's advice "shows that the proposed carbon budgets are deliverable and Scotland can achieve its 2045 Net Zero target." (page 8)

+2.9.3 The recommended carbon budgets are illustrated in Figure 2.5 below.